MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 The Country assortment shows strong weekly sales dynamics despite a significant reduction in inventory levels.

-Total stock decreased from 283,669 units to 187,632 units (-34%), while weekly sales increased significantly:
+Total stock decreased from 283,669 to 187,632 units (-34%), while weekly sales increased significantly:
 - 20,668 → 35,174 units (+70%)
-- Weekly gross sales increased +47%
+- Weekly gross sales increased by +47%
-- Weekly margin value increased +14%
+- Weekly margin value increased by +14%

-The strongest growth can be observed in:
+The strongest growth was observed in:

-- T-shirts and shirts: +78% weekly sales
+- T-shirts and shirts: +78%
-- Pants and shorts: +126% weekly sales
+- Pants and shorts: +126%
-- Underwear: +62% weekly sales
+- Underwear: +62%

-This indicates that locally sourced products generated strong demand during the analyzed week.
+This shows that locally sourced products generated strong demand during the analyzed week.

 **💡 Commercial insight**

-Country products appear to play an important role as a flexible supporting assortment, allowing the company to react quickly to demand and complement the main collection.
+Country products play an important role as a flexible supporting assortment, allowing the company to respond quickly to demand and complement the main collection.

-The OLD assortment shows the expected dynamics typical for previous season products.
+The OLD assortment shows typical dynamics for previous season products.

-Inventory levels were significantly reduced:

-- 99,683 → 59,696 units (-40%)
+- Inventory decreased from 99,683 to 59,696 units (-40%)

-Weekly sales decreased slightly:

-- 5,252 → 4,785 units (-9%)
+- Weekly sales decreased slightly from 5,252 to 4,785 units (-9%)
+- Margin value increased by +28%

-However, margin value increased +28%, indicating that remaining products still generate value despite lower sales volumes.
+This shows that remaining products still generate value despite lower sales volumes.

 **💡 Commercial insight**

-The OLD assortment is being gradually cleared while still generating margin, which suggests effective inventory reduction without excessive discounting.
+The OLD assortment is being gradually cleared while still generating margin, suggesting effective inventory reduction without heavy discounting.

 ![country_old_2](./images/country_old_2.png)

-Country – Pricing and Inventory Efficiency
+💰 Country – Pricing and Inventory Efficiency

-Key observations
+**🔍 Key observations**

-Inventory efficiency indicators show a significant improvement in stock turnover.
+Inventory efficiency indicators show a clear improvement in stock turnover.

 - Resale increased from 7% to 16%
 - Weeks of stock decreased from 14 to 5 weeks

-This indicates much faster inventory rotation compared to the previous season.
+This shows much faster inventory rotation compared to the previous season.

 At the same time:

-- Average selling price decreased -13.6%
+- Average selling price decreased by -13.6%
-- Average purchase price decreased -9.8%
+- Average purchase price decreased by -9.8%

 This suggests that pricing adjustments helped stimulate demand while maintaining acceptable margin levels.